rajhseg/Architectures/README.md

 # $\textsf{\color{darkblue}{Architecture}}$

-This repository will discuss about the different architectures present in software.
+This repository will discuss about the different architectures in software.
-Currently it have below items
+Currently we list out below items

 1. Layered Architecture
 2. Onion Architecture